 “Hi, I grew up in SF, am 24, and recently got into skiing.
 I am hoping to go up more this season and am looking for a group or ski buddies to go with! 🙂 ” – Harmony

 “Hello, I’m frequently driving back and forth from South Lake Tahoe to the Peninsula close to the weekends.
 I ferry my 6 year old daughter back and forth so we can ski together, but she’s with her dad during the school week.
 So, sometimes she’ll be in the car and sometimes it’s just me.
 I have a ski lease now, but hope to relocate to the area.
 I only travel during low traffic times.
 Hoping to connect with some weekly carpoolers!” – Ellen

 “I am an intermediate skier living in the East Bay.
-“I’d like to go ski more often than I used to.
+“I’d like to go skiing more often than I used to.
 Willing to team up with others to share rides to Tahoe.
-I have flexible schedule and can go most days during the week.
+I have a flexible schedule and can go most days during the week.
 I am professional in the tech field.
-Prefer to go Kirkwood, Heavenly & Northstar.” – John
+Prefer to go to Kirkwood, Heavenly & Northstar.” – John

 “Hi, I’m from the UK working as a doctor at UCSF and looking to do as many day trips/weekend trips as possible.
 I’m mainly looking for a ride, but if friends happen, it was meant to be!
 I am clean and travel without skis.” – V.